 Pre-market trading begins at 9:00 AM, and after-hours trading continues until 6:00 PM, Monday through Friday, Eastern time.

 Webull is a trading app designed specifically for younger users.
-But it’s also directed primarily at self-directed investors, who don’t need broker assistance or a large amount of educational resources.
+But it’s also directed primarily at self-directed investors, who don’t need broker assistance or a large number of educational resources.

-It’s primarily for trading of stocks, ETFs and options, though foreign stocks are available through American depositary receipts (ADRs).
+It’s primarily for trading stocks, ETFs, options, and cryptos, though foreign stocks are available through American depositary receipts (ADRs).
 The app also allows margin trading.

 Webull offers pre-market trading from 4:00 AM to 9:30 AM, and after-hours trading from 4:00 PM 8:00 PM (all times Eastern).

-Given that Charles Schwab is pretty much good in everything, it’s not possible to identify specifically what they do best.
+Given that Charles Schwab is pretty much good at everything, it’s not possible to identify specifically what they do best.

 If it’s possible to say, it may be in the area of customer support.
 They offer 24/7 live support, as well as a network of branches in and around major cities across the country.
 Schwab offers virtually unlimited investment options, and is suitable for both self-directed investors, as well as anyone interested in a managed portfolio option.